Der-Floh/Vampire-Survivors-Support-for-Vortex/README.md

 Afterwards, restart Vortex and you can begin installing supported Vampire Survivors mods with Vortex.

-## How to make my Mod compatible with this Extension?
+## How to make my Mod compatible with this Extension

 To make your mod compatible you either need to make your mod compatible with the [VS ModLoader](https://www.nexusmods.com/vampiresurvivors/mods/64), or you use the right file structure for your mod.
 Note though that if you do the latter mods that try to change the same file will overwrite yours, so it is recommended to use the [VS ModLoader](https://www.nexusmods.com/vampiresurvivors/mods/64).